robwilkerson/CakePHP-Audit-Log-Plugin/README.markdown

-# AuditableBehavior
+# Audit Log Plugin

-A logging behavior for [CakePHP](http://cakephp.org).
-The `AuditableBehavior`  creates an audit history for each instance of a model that it's attached to.
+A logging plugin for [CakePHP](http://cakephp.org).
+The included `AuditableBehavior`  creates an audit history for each instance of a model to which it's attached.

 The behavior tracks changes on two levels.
 It takes a snapshot of the fully hydrated object _after_ a change is complete and it also records each individual change in the case of an update action.

 ## Features

 * Tracks object snapshots as well as individual property changes.
-* Allows each revision record to be attached to a source--usually a user--of responsibility for the change.
+* Allows each revision record to be attached to a source -- usually a user -- of responsibility for the change.
 * Allows developers to ignore changes to specified properties.
 Properties named `created`, `updated` and `modified` are ignored by default, but these values can be overwritten.
 * Handles changes to HABTM associations.
 * Fully compatible with the [`PolymorphicBehavior`](http://bakery.cakephp.org/articles/view/polymorphic-behavior).